 The 2019 NFL Draft has come and gone.
 As with most years, it consisted of three days of drama and fun.
 The draft may be over, but the excitement is not gone.
 Now we get to see these players blossom or falter in their respective systems with new teams and new coaches.
 Throughout the draft process, I took a look at 415 players, graded them and ranked them accordingly.
-Some early draft picks bust, and some late round picks bloom, mainly because there are so many more variables that determine success rather than simply ability.
+Some early draft picks bust, and some late-round picks bloom, mainly because there are so many more variables that determine success rather than simply ability.
 Either way, here are my ratings of each team’s haul from the 2019 NFL Draft.
+Also, Check out BetQL for this weeks NFL picks and start betting smarter!

 Of course, some teams are at an advantage for successful drafts.
 For example, the Arizona Cardinals had the first overall pick, and have better odds of finding a star than the New England Patriots do at 32nd overall.
 Therefore, the grading will look at the average difference from a players draft position to their ranking on my big board.
 In a three part series, here is the grading on the first round.